open-source-labs/Chronos/README.md

 ```

 ### 3. Configure Chronos
-After you've installed `chronos-tracker` in the root directory of your application, add a `chronos-config.js` file in the root directory.
-If your application has
+In the root directory of _each of your microservice applications_, do two things:
+  1. Run `npm install chronos-tracker`
+  2. Create a `chronos-config.js` file with properties listed below:

 ```js
 // A sample `chronos-config.js` file